microsoft/tsyringe/README.md

 ```

 Notice how in order to allow the use of the empty constructor `new Foo()`, we
-need to make the parameters optional, e.g. `database?: Database`
+need to make the parameters optional, e.g. `database?: Database`.

 ### inject()

 Parameter decorator factory that allows for interface and other non-class
-information to be stored in the constructor's metadata
+information to be stored in the constructor's metadata.

 #### Usage